tytydraco/yessleep/out/There_is_no_honor_in_besting_your_visitor.md

 Even though everybody who knows the ritual more or less knows the correct version, few would be quick to divulge the information.
 Although this may seem antithetical, I will provide to you the exact summoning process and rules by which I succeeded for the sake of documentation:

 1. Your game of choice must be placed on your side of the threshold of a potential ‘portal’, but the space between the board or deck of cards cannot exceed one foot or else the summoning will not work.
-Note that, spiritually, a threshold usually means a door, window, mirror, or a window.
+Note that, spiritually, a threshold usually means a door, mirror, or window.
 I used a window.
 2. Two candles must be placed on your side of the threshold, one on your left and one on your right.
 Sometimes the Gambler is a sore loser, so this is your protection; if you do it right, the Gambler cannot cross the invisible line conjured between your candles.
 Note that if the candles are too close to the threshold, the Gambler cannot properly play your game of choice because it will not be able to reach its pieces even if the rest of the ritual is done correctly.
 Remember, this means your own hands will be exposed to the Gambler during your turn.
 3. Your game of choice must be strategy-based.
 Checkers, chess, and some card games are good options.
 Luck should be minimized as it is a force that the Gambler can manipulate much like a poltergeist can manipulate the material plane.
 4. You must begin the game by saying “I cannot play this game alone, sit down upon the threshold of my home” three times.